Lewd or Lascivious Battery

 Lewd or lascivious battery is categorized as a second degree felony.
 A conviction can result in a sentence of up to 15 years in prison, 15 years of probation, and a $10,000 fine.
 A conviction also requires registration as a sexual offender in the sexual offender database.

 If you or someone you know has been accused of lewd or lascivious battery, you need to retain experienced attorneys to defend you against the allegations.
-Our lawyers at Lindsey & Ferry, P.A. have experience defending against allegations of lewd or lascivious battery, and stand ready to engage in a vigorous defense of your case.
+Our lawyers at Lindsey, Ferry & Parker, P.A. have experience defending against allegations of lewd or lascivious battery, and stand ready to engage in a vigorous defense of your case.